soravux/scoop/doc/usage.rst

 Argument            Meaning
 ================    =================================
 -m scoop            **Mandatory** Uses SCOOP to run program.
---hostfile          hosts is a file containing a list of host to launch scoop -vv                 Double verbosity flag.
+--hostfile          hosts is a file containing a list of host to launch SCOOP -vv                 Double verbosity flag.
 -n 6                Launch a total of 6 workers. your_program.py     The program to be launched.